Harry Oppenheimer: Family

 His son, Nicky Oppenheimer, became Deputy Chairman of Anglo American Corporation in 1983 and Chairman of De Beers in 1998.
 His daughter, Mary Slack, resides predominantly at Brenthurst, but has houses in Muizenberg and London, England, as well as Wilgerbosdrift stud farm in the Western Cape.

 Residences

 His main residence was the Brenhurst Estate in Parktown in Johannesburg.

 Oppenheimer also required a Cape Town residence during his time as an MP, and in 1948 he purchased a cottage on Buitencingel street in the City Bowl.

 In 1968, he built Milkwood, a seaside villa in uMhlanga, north of Durban.
 His wife, Bridget, was robbed at knifepoint at the home in 2008.

 Oppenheimer later purchased an apartment in the Carlyle Hotel, an Art Deco luxury hotel on the Upper East Side of Manhattan.

-Honours
+Awards and recognition

 Kimberley conferred Freedom of the City on Oppenheimer on 4 September 1973 as a tribute to "an illustrious son of the city" who continued to promote Kimberley as "the diamond centre of the world."

 Harry Oppenheimer Diamond Museum in Ramat Gan, Israel, was founded in 1986 to present his life and career.